 Elite private schools like Detroit Country Day are undoubtedly equipped with resources that enable them to deliver the kinds of premier learning experiences that simply aren’t available in most public schools.
 Combined with those resources is, at all kinds of private schools, the freedom from a massive bureaucracy that might otherwise hinder experimentation and positive changes.
 Of course, not all private schools fall in the same category as Detroit Country Day.
 And that’s an important caveat to consider when imagining an all-private world, where reliable information on school quality would likely be all but nonexistent.

 Private schools by definition operate independently—they are not a common good.
 As a result, they’re generally not subject to rules holding them accountable for a certain level of student performance.
-No rules mean no agreed-upon measures, which mean no standardized assessments whose results parents and policymakers can consult.
+No rules mean no agreed-upon measures, which means no standardized assessments whose results parents and policy makers can consult.
 In other words, in an all-private-school world, there wouldn’t be an apples-to-apples way of judging the quality of individual institutions, which could have wildly different curricula and expectations.

-Even if there were universal assessments, private schools likely wouldn’t be obliged to provide parents with such data, including that on teacher-to-student ratios, college-acceptance rates, average GPAs, and attendance numbers; the only available information would be that which the school itself opts to provide.
-In this world, therefore, parents would largely be forced to make decisions based on word-of-mouth and inconsistent or selective information on student outcomes.
+Even if there were universal assessments, private schools likely wouldn’t be obliged to provide parents with such data, including those on teacher-to-student ratios, college-acceptance rates, average GPAs, and attendance numbers; the only available information would be that which the school itself opted to provide.
+In this world, therefore, parents would largely be forced to make decisions based on word of mouth and inconsistent or selective information on student outcomes.

 Data from the National Center for Education Statistics show that public schools across the country are much more diverse than private schools: In 2013, for example, 70 percent of private-school students were white, compared with just 50 percent of their public-school counterparts.
 The segregation that an all-private system would likely perpetuate—largely because of the free-market forces detailed earlier—would have profound ramifications.
 A growing body of research shows that segregation can have an extremely negative impact on children’s academic and social outcomes.